Haise-Turquoise/Constructor-Board-Game-CS246-S21/README.md

 rough(not perfect) orignal plan

+open to communicate the progress issue when busy and reallocate workload (result oriented)

 compile every 20 lines to avoid nested bug

-open to communicate the progress issue when busy and reallocate workload (result oriented)
+intensive type and range in the base object